-Previous research has reported that punching impact force is the main performance indicator in amateur boxing and paramount to a fighter's victory [1, 2].
+Previous research has reported that punching impact force is the leading performance indicator in amateur boxing and paramount to a fighter's victory .

-Research is scarce in regards to how to punch harder but this article will attempt to piece together the current research and give practical advice to enhance punching forces.
+Research is scarce regarding how to punch harder, but this article will attempt to piece together the current research and give practical advice to enhance punching power.

-For the purpose of this article, when referring to punching harder in the literature, I will be referring to the rear hand punch or the "cross” as this is the punch studied most.
+For this article, when referring to punching harder in the literature, I will be referring to the rear hand punch or the "cross," as this is the punch studied most.

-They also showed less involvement of the arm musculature compared to other levels of boxers (intermediate = 25.94%; novice = 37.99%) and compared to trunk and leg contribution.
+They also showed less involvement of the arm musculature compared to other levels of boxers (advanced = 24.12%; intermediate = 25.94%; novice = 37.99%) and compared to trunk and leg contribution.

 More recent research has investigated the strength and power qualities of elite amateur boxers from the Brazilian National Team .
 As the research above indicated about legs being a primary contributor to punching power, this study observed very high correlations between jumping performance and punching harder.

 Furthermore, upper body propulsive forces in the bench press and bench throw showed very high correlations with punching harder.
-These correlations indicate that 78% of punching harder can potentially be explained by jump performance.
+These correlations indicate that jump performance could potentially explain 78% of punching harder.

-A correlation is an indicator of how 2 different variables interact with each other.
+A correlation indicates how 2 different variables interact with each other.
 If the correlation is 0, then both variables are independent and have no relationship with each other.
-If the correlation is 1, then the 2 variables share a mutual relationship.
+If the correlation is 1, the 2 variables share a mutual relationship.

 Interestingly, this study did not find the bench press at optimal power load to transfer to punching impact.
 Perhaps the load was too light as bench press velocity at 80% 1RM has been highly related to punching velocity.

-It is suggested from these data presented that harder punchers have greater contributions from their legs which indicates these combat athletes have better coordination between the various body segments .
+It is suggested from these data presented that boxers who punch harder have greater contributions from their legs based on greater strength and power outputs of the lower body.
+This indicates these combat athletes also have better coordination between the various body segments .

-Furthermore, throwing a punch as fast as you can at an intended target but contact is only made halfway through the punch, then mass cannot be maximized due to the musculature being relaxed and the summation of forces from the ground not being applied appropriately .
+Furthermore, suppose you throw a punch as fast as possible at an intended target, but contact is only made halfway through the punch.
+In that case, you cannot maximize mass due to the musculature being relaxed and the summation of forces from the ground not being applied appropriately .

-This is where the concept of "effective mass" comes into play and could be a key component to punching harder.
+This is where the concept of "effective mass" comes into play and could be a pivotal component to punching harder.

-Lenetsky et al. references anecdotal evidence from the one and only Bruce Lee.
+Seth Lenetsky and colleagues reference anecdotal evidence from the one and only Bruce Lee.
 He emphasizes the importance of relaxing the body as you strike, tensing at the last possible moment before impact.

 “If an athlete is able to relax their arm throughout a strike, and then stiffen their arm at the last possible moment, theoretically that strike would impact with greater force than one thrown with constant activation or stiffness” .

-If an athlete was a solid uniformly block of mass (e.g. a fridge) then the calculation of punching impact force would be easy.
-The uniform mass would just be plugged into the Newton's 2nd law above.
+If an athlete were a solid uniformly block of mass (e.g., a fridge), then the calculation of punching impact force would be easy.
+The uniform mass would just be plugged into Newton's 2nd law above.

 However, athletes are made of multiple moving segments with both rigid (bone) and soft (muscles) structures .
-This is important as soft structures can deform at impact which has been coined as "wobbling mass."
+This is important as soft structures can deform at impact, coined as "wobbling mass."

-"Wobbling mass” is unable to transmit impact forces as effectively as a rigid mass which means your ability to punch hard is directly affected.
+"Wobbling mass" cannot transmit impact forces as effectively as a rigid mass, so your ability to punch hard is directly affected.
 The greater the rigidity of the impact mass (arm, trunk, and legs), the less elastic the collision is.

-The less elastic the collision, the greater momentum (Momentum = Mass x Velocity) that is imparted on the target .
-Take for example swinging two different objects at someone.
+The less elastic the collision, the greater momentum (Momentum = Mass x Velocity) imparted on the target .
+Take, for example, swinging two different objects at someone.

 Firstly, a pool noodle is swung as hard as possible.
-Due to the soft mass of a pool noodle, at impact, the noodle wraps around the target and at the point of impact, the noodle deforms slightly and creates a small indent.
+Due to the soft mass of a pool noodle, at impact, the noodle wraps around the target, and at the point of impact, the noodle deforms slightly and creates a slight indent.

-Now take a wooden stick or bat that has approximately the same mass as the noodle.
-When this is swung at the target at the same velocity as the pool noodle, the stick is rigid and is able to transfer more momentum to the target due to its effective mass being greater.
-To quantify the impacts of this "wobbling mass" in humans, effective mass is used .
+Now take a wooden stick or bat with approximately the same mass as the noodle.
+When swung at the target at the same velocity as the pool noodle, the stick is rigid and can transfer more momentum to the target due to its greater effective mass.
+Effective mass is used to quantify the impacts of this "wobbling mass" in humans .

 Secondly, it is theorized that to maximize the effectiveness of a punch, an additional force needs to be added during the time of impact .
 The authors state that force needs to be timed carefully to coincide with the deceleration of the impact, as this is the only time force may be effectively applied.

 Force applied after impact could be theorized to push at the target rather than deform it.
-This leads us to a key neuromuscular phenomenon thought to cause changes in effective mass .
+This leads us to a critical neuromuscular phenomenon thought to cause changes in effective mass .

-This striking technique has been found to occur in elite mixed martial artists .
+This striking technique has been found in elite mixed martial artists .
 Double peak muscle activation refers to the involved muscle groups activating, relaxing, and then re-activating (hence the double peak).